“We build too many walls and not enough bridges.”

 Beyond my primary research, I have been involved in a variety of projects that bridge computer science with other disciplines.
 These include urban development/land use, linguistics, economics, materials science, evolutionary biology, artificial life, and learning science/education.

-- Selected student advisee projects:
+- Selected student advisee research projects:

 - Diffusion of Language